amplify-bio/.github/README.md

 - `docker-push-scan-on-ecr`: Push the Docker image to ECR and scan the image.
 - `helm-push-to-ecr`: Package the helm chart and push it to ECR (OCI Artifact).
 Helm chart should be in `devops/Helm/`.
 - `helm-deploy-ecr-to-eks`: Deploy helm chart storing in ECR on EKS cluster.
+- `aws-eventbridge-rule-targets`: Create/Update the targets of an AWS EventBridge rule.
+It is a wrapper of `boto3.EventBridge.put_targets`.
+The rule should have been created.

 ### Workflows